-Information about this and other Xilinx LogiCORE IP modules is available at the Xilinx Intellectual Property page.
-For information on pricing and availability of other Xilinx LogiCORE modules and software, please contact your local Xilinx sales representative.
+Information about other Xilinx LogiCORE IP modules is available at the Xilinx Intellectual Property page.
+For information on pricing and availability of other Xilinx LogiCORE IP modules and tools, contact your local Xilinx sales representative.

 Product Specification

 The Motion Adaptive Noise Reduction LogiCORE IP is very flexible and can be used in a number of modes and configurations.
 While it can be used as a stand-alone core, a comprehensive set of registers and interrupts along with the provided device driver make the Motion Adaptive Noise Reduction module highly programmable and easy to control in real-time with a processor such as MicroBlaze[TM] processor.